 - Female toucans lay two to four eggs every year.

-- Because these birds are so recognizable, they are popular mascots for products like Fruit Loops cereal.
+- Because these birds are so recognizable, they are popular mascots for products such as Fruit Loops cereal.
+(The cereal box star is a Keel-billed Toucan.)

 - Native populations in South America believe that toucans are able to provide a spiritual connection between the dead and the living.

-Now that you know a little bit more about these brightly-colored birds, you can share your facts with your children so they to can come to understand and appreciate toucans.
+Now that you know a little more about these brightly colored birds, you can share your facts with your children so they to can come to understand and appreciate toucans.
 After all, toucans are fascinating creatures!